 By the end of their time at Cumnor School we want children to be competent and enthusiastic users of the English language through speaking, listening, reading and writing.
 Lessons throughout the school will include elements of all these aspects with a specific focus on developing skills in a particular area.

 At Cumnor we believe that developing positive attitudes towards reading is crucial in children’s development.
 We prioritise reading for pleasure across the school and we have developed a text rich curriculum.
 We celebrate reading regularly with

-Early reading, writing and phonics is taught in Reception using letters and sounds and Jolly phonics actions.
-Talk boost is used as an intervention to support those who need additional support.
-This work is built upon in year 1 where weekly spelling lists are introduced but synthetic phonics is still taught daily.
+Early reading, writing and phonics is taught in Reception using a combination of letters and sounds and Jolly phonics actions.
+In year 1, weekly spelling lists are introduced and synthetic phonics is still taught daily.
 A range of activities are used from schemes such as phonics play and letters and sounds.
-Interventions continue where appropriate.
-In Year 2, weekly spellings continue and the emphasis is much more on spelling and grammar rules than phonics.
-Direct phonics is used to consolidate phonic patterns for the few who still need it.
-Throughout Reception, Years 1 and 2, the book bands scheme is used for individual and guided reading to foster independent reading alongside the phonics and spelling teaching.
+In Year 2, weekly spellings continue and the emphasis is much more on spelling and grammar rules rather than phonics.
+Direct phonics is used to consolidate phonic patterns for those who still need it.
+Reception closely match individual reading books with the phonic pattern being learned using Dandelion launcher reading texts.
+Year 1 continue this with Dandelion readers and OUP academy books.
+Jelly and Bean phonic texts are used in Year 2 for those who still need phonics matched texts.
+All pupils also have an ability banded reading book from the book bands scheme to read for pleasure.